swo/amr_geography/README.md

 # To do

-## 14 May

-- Recode the US data using the state abbreviations
-- Do the adjacency analysis
-    - Get a CI on the Δρ/Δτ in adjacent vs. non-adjacent pairs
-    - Test using Mantel
-- Add the commuting analysis
-    - Get a CI on the Spearman correlations between ε and Δρ/Δτ
-    - Test using Mantel

-## 21 May
+## 31 May

-Cannot use commuting data from Europe.
-It's laughably sparse.
-Just use the flights data instead.
-The cleaning procedure below should iron out any kinks.
-(Well, someone might say that rail is important for adjacent countries or something, but that should have been covered by adjacency!)
+1. 2-deme simulations suggest could be an important effect
+2. Power calculation and ε says maybe
+3. Looked in empirical data and found it!

-## Commuting & Mantel tests (21 May)
+### Commuting & Mantel tests

-To clean the commuting data:

-1. Make a matrix of from->to counts (should be done)
+1. Make a matrix of from->to counts
 2. Re-scale each row (ask what *proportion* of workers from A go to B)
 3. Symmetrize: X_ij -> 0.5 * (X_ij + X_ji)
-4. Set the diagonal equal to the max entry
+4. Set the diagonals to 1 (i.e., each compartment interacts maximally with itself)

-Step #4 ensures that each unit will most strongly interact with itself, without saying that these internal interactions are stronger for any unit compared to any other.
-Beyond that, we just look at the symmetrized proportions.

-Then, use a Mantel test!
-This will compare the matrix of interactions (ε) against the matrix of use/resistance associations (Δρ/Δτ).
-If we use Spearman metric, then no need to worry about whether its log odds of Δρ/Δτ or whatever
+When running a Mantel test:

+- Turn the ε and Δρ/Δτ matrices into ranks (i.e., so that a negative Δρ/Δτ turns into a non-negative dissimilarity)
+- Reverse the ranks on Δρ/Δτ (i.e., so that large association goes with *small* interaction)
+- Use the Spearman test

 ## 7 May